scalacenter/sprees/README.md

 * Project information.
 * Your contact details.
 * A link to a "spree" or "hackathon" label with curated tickets for the participants.
-See [this project](https://github.com/sbt/zinc/labels/hackathon) for inspiration.
+See [this project](https://github.com/sbt/zinc/issues?utf8=✓&q=label:hackathon%20is:issue) for inspiration.

-It's important that the tickets you curate are entry-level, typical issues that would take you 15-20 minutes of your time as an experienced maintainer.
-In our experience, newcomers will take 1 to 2 hours to solve them, depending on their level of familiarity with the codebase and their experience.
+It's important that the curated tickets are entry-level, typical issues that you would solve in 15-20 minutes of your time as an experienced maintainer.
+In our experience, newcomers will take 1 to 2 hours to address them, assuming they are unfamiliar with the codebase and this is their first contribution.

 #### How to be an effective maintainer